Ingredients 101: Retinol & Retinoids

 Retinoids are heroes for targeting the signs of ageing, improving skin texture and tone and leaving you with a brighter, firmer complexion.
 They can also be used to treat acne.

-RETINOL VS RETINOIDS
+RETINOL VS RETINOIDS - What's the difference?

 Retinol itself doesn’t affect the skin directly and works with the enzymes within the skin to convert it into Retinaldehyde and then Retinoic Acid which is where it then becomes effective and skin cell turnover increases.
-The speed of this process can depend on a few factors such as the percentage of retinol, stability and genetics
+The speed of this process can depend on a few factors such as the percentage of Retinol, stability and genetics

 At the more potent end of the spectrum are prescription retinoids such as Tretinoin and Retin-A. These are already formulated as Retinoic Acid therefore don’t need to be converted once applied to the skin.

 And the new kid on the block is Granactive Retinoid which offers a much lower irritation potential and is unique due to its ability to bind with retinoid receptors within the skin cutting out the need for metabolic breakdown.